goliath7860/Discord-Bot/README.md

 One of my first discord bots.

-Feel free to use it and put in ur own bot token. in the working.
+# Token
+Once this project is complete all you need to do is replace the bot token with your token.